devOmedia/devOmedia/README.md

-## I'm a A self-tought programmer and always curious on new tech.
+## I'm a self-tought programmer and always curious on new tech.

 - 🔭 I’m currently working with Flutter
 - 🌱 I'm currently learning Flutter, DSA and problem solving.